 What is Data Collection?

-Data collection is the process gathering information from web sources to analyze, interpret, and act upon.
-Data collection process involves various methods such as crowdsourcing, web scraping, public datasets and surveys.
+Data collection is the process of gathering information from web sources to analyze, interpret, and act upon.
+The data collection process involves various methods, including crowdsourcing, web scraping, public datasets, and surveys.

 What are the most common data collection methods?

-6. Web analytics: Web analytics tools track website user behavior and traffic, aiding in the optimization of website design and online marketing strategies.
+- Web analytics: Web analytics tools track website user behavior and traffic, helping to optimize website design and online marketing strategies.

 Importance of data collection